CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-12-16-cache-simulator.md

 Initially, all our statistics will be `0`.

 A good thing to keep in mind is that we don't need to have a unique counter for every statistic.
-For example, the number of reads can be calculated by subtracting `writes_` from the total number memory accesses (`mem_accesses_`).
+For example, the number of reads can be calculated at the end of execution by subtracting `writes_` from the total number memory accesses (`mem_accesses_`).

 ### The Update Stats Method